makerdao/mcd-collateral/README.md

 ### **The Purpose of Collateral Within the Maker Protocol**

 * **Increase Market Usage and Dai Demand:** The inclusion of diverse and desirable collateral types in the Maker Protocol increases market usage and, ultimately, the demand for the Dai stablecoin.
-* **Risk Mitigation:** Adding collateral assets to the Maker Protocol diversifies the collateral portfolio. reducing the portfolio risk inherent in relying heavily on a single collateral type and helping to maintain the stability of Dai.
+* **Risk Mitigation:** Adding collateral assets to the Maker Protocol diversifies the collateral portfolio, reducing the portfolio risk inherent in relying heavily on a single collateral type and helping to maintain the stability of Dai.
 * **Scaling:** Diversification also enables the Maker Protocol to scale-up Dai supply.

 ## **Content Directory**